ndrosato/eversolar-website-0725/Eversolar Website Structure & Content Strategy.md

 The subheading will reinforce this positioning with "Protect your solar investment with robotic precision and certified performance results."
 This statement combines three key value propositions: investment protection, advanced technology, and guaranteed outcomes.

-Below the main messaging, three trust indicators will be prominently displayed: "Fully Insured – $20M Public Liability," "WorkSafe & OH&S Compliant," and "Output-Performance Optimized – Guaranteed."
+Below the main messaging, three trust indicators will be prominently displayed: "Fully Insured – $20M Public Liability," "SafeWork & OH&S Compliant," and "Output-Performance Optimized – Guaranteed."
 These elements address common customer concerns about insurance coverage, safety compliance, and performance guarantees.

 The hero section will feature two primary calls-to-action: "Get a Quote" as the primary action for users ready to engage, and "See How It Works" for users seeking more information about the process.
 The background will showcase a high-quality image of solar panels with a subtle overlay to ensure text readability while maintaining visual impact.